rancorm/git-questions/README.md

 ## Setting Up

-To make copy and pasting easier, set the environment variable `GIT_URL` and friends to their respective values.
+To make copy and pasting easier, set the environment variable `GQ_URL` and friends to their respective values.

 Example: